I would like information on:

-- MS in Early Childhood, with two options--on campus and online.
+- MS in Early Childhood, with two options: on campus or online.
 If you have initial certification in Early Childhood (B-2) and want the MS degree toward your professional certification to teach children in pre-school and up to Grade 2, this is the appropriate degree.
 This program has an option that allows you to take the entire degree ONLINE.
 This program will prepare you to be a classroom teacher; it will not provide literacy specialist certification.

-- MS in Childhood Education, with two options--on campus and online.
+- MS in Childhood Education, with two options: on campus or online.
 If you have initial certification in Childhood Education (Grades 1-6) and want the MS degree toward your professional certification to teach children in Grades 1 - 6, this is the appropriate degree.
 This program has an option that allows you to take the entire degree ONLINE.
 This program will prepare you to be a classroom teacher; it will not provide literacy specialist certification.

 - MS in Special Education/Literacy, with two tracks (SpEd/Literacy 43 hr, and SpEd/Literacy 67 hr).
 If you want to teach children with learning disabilities, but also be qualified as a classroom teacher (grades 1-6) and a literacy specialist (B-6), this program is for you.
 The 43-hour is a one-year, full-time program; the 67-hour is two years, full-time.
-However, you need no prior certifications to enter the 67-hour program (it is the only program we offer that has no certification prerequisites).
+However, you need no prior certifications to enter the 67-hour program.